Nikon MONARCH 5 20x56

 What activities are ideal for the Nikon Monarch 5 20×56?

-The Monarch 5 20×56 are binoculars that you won’t move around a lot during outdoor outings.
-They are a little too heavy for hiking, and their high magnification makes them difficult to stabilize without a tripod.
-They will be used mainly for stationary activities, a bit like a spyglass or a telescope.
+The Monarch 5 20×56 binoculars aren’t ideal for carrying around on long outdoor outings.
+They are somewhat heavy for hiking, and their high magnification makes them difficult to stabilize without a tripod.
+They are best suited for stationary activities, functioning more like a spyglass or a telescope.

-If you plan to observe a panorama from a fixed point such as the valley of a mountain for example, you will obtain beautiful images.
-The Nikon Monarch 5 20×56 are the perfect choice for practicing astronomy: their optical performance at night is excellent.
+If you plan to observe a panorama from a fixed point such as the valley of a mountain, for example, you will get beautiful images.
+The Nikon Monarch 5 20×56 is the perfect choice for practicing astronomy: its optical performance at night is excellent.

 The Verdict!